adak99/Snake_Game/README.md

 - **Java Swing Documentation** for reference on creating GUI applications.
 - Inspiration from the classic snake games we used to play on mobile phones.

----

-Replace the placeholders in the `README.md` file with the actual paths to your screenshots if you plan to include them in your repository.
-Let me know if you need any more details or adjustments!